arcus/education_modules/how_to_troubleshoot/how_to_troubleshoot.md

 ![Rubber duck.](media/rubber_duck.png)<!-- style = "max-width: 400px;" -->

-<figcaption style = "font-size: 0.8em;">Image courtesy Steve Webel, https://www.flickr.com/photos/webel/306290032 </figcaption>
+<figcaption style = "font-size: 0.8em; margin-bottom:1rem;">Image courtesy Steve Webel, https://www.flickr.com/photos/webel/306290032 </figcaption>

-The idea is that by describing your problem carefully and kindly to someone you care about but who doesn't know much about coding, you'll unwittingly stumble upon the answer.
+The idea is that by describing your problem carefully and kindly to something or someone you care about but who doesn't know much about coding, you'll unwittingly stumble upon the answer.
 We've also experienced this when we've asked a supervisor to "please come look at this code".
 As soon as we start explaining the problem, the answer becomes clear (and sometimes, maddeningly, the problem simply disappears, presumably due to boss promximity).

 Remember that your rubber duck (or sock puppet, etc.) isn't the expert you are, so you'll have to gently explain **why** you want to do certain things and how various procedures work.
 With luck, this cognitive trick of getting back to basics will be enough to help you realize what made things go wrong.
 If not, you can consider additional techniques, like searching for clues online and asking others for help.
 Plus, you've described your problem simply, which will help other people understand what you're trying to do and what's going wrong.